Devaniti/ShaderInspector/README.md

 # Shader Inspector

-This extension allows you to quickly compile shaders with DXC and check generated DXIL
+This extension allows you to quickly compile shaders with DXC/FXC and check generated DXIL/DXBC

 ## Features